 Labor exploitation at the point of production.
 At Hanwha Ocean's shipyard in Okpo — the facility at the center of Korea's Canadian submarine bid — 4,000 migrant subcontracted workers received bonuses equal to 46.8 percent of what Korean subcontracted workers received.6 This occurred in February 2026, the same month Hanwha was signing MOUs and Letters of Intent with Canadian institutions.
 The wage discrimination at Okpo is not an isolated incident — it reflects a systemic pattern: in August 2025, a Sri Lankan migrant worker at a brick factory in Naju was bound with plastic wrap and hoisted by a forklift by fellow workers, an incident that triggered national outrage across Korea as emblematic of the dehumanization of migrant industrial labor.7 Hanwha's response to the wage disparity was to publicly promise to equalize bonus ratios — and then renege on that commitment immediately after receiving public praise from President Lee.6

 The sex trade economy.
-Korea's sex industry was estimated at 14 trillion won — approximately 1.6 percent of GDP — as recently as 2007, based on Korean Women's Development Institute data.8 The Ministry of Gender Equality estimated that 1 in 25 young Korean women was engaged in the sex industry.8 The documentary Save My Seoul (2017) documents that corporate slush funds are used to pay for prostitution or sexual entertainment within South Korea's chaebol corporate culture.9 This is not a peripheral practice — it is documented as ordinary expense accounting within large corporate entertainment budgets.9 Hanwha is a chaebol.
+Historical government estimates have placed Korea's sex industry at significant percentages of GDP (1.6%–4% depending on the study year).
+The documentary Save My Seoul (2017) documents that corporate slush funds are used to pay for prostitution or sexual entertainment within South Korea's chaebol corporate culture.8 This is not a peripheral practice — it is documented as ordinary expense accounting within large corporate entertainment budgets.8 Hanwha is a chaebol.

 Canadian legislative exposure.
 Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act (S.C.
 2023, c.
 9) entered force on January 1, 2024.10 It requires government entities and Canadian companies above specified thresholds to report annually on steps taken to prevent forced labour and child labour in their supply chains.
 A $60 billion defense procurement contract is not exempt from this obligation.
 Canadian procurement officials who award this contract without investigating Hanwha's documented migrant worker wage discrimination, the broader pattern of migrant labor abuse in Korea's industrial sector (including the nationally condemned Naju forklift incident), and the structural sex trade linkages in Korea's chaebol economy are not merely making an ethical error — they may be facilitating non-compliance with a Canadian statute.